amunoz951/easy_io/README.md

 # easy_io
-Provides modules for ease of logging, running commands with return data, etc
+Provides modules for ease of logging, running commands with output and return data, etc